MTG/freesound-labs/_posts/2021-05-27-source-freesound-sampler.markdown

 Here is a video demonstrating some features of SOURCE in action:

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=7EXMY0AvBxo" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/7EXMY0AvBxo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 SOURCE implements audio playback functionality which is common in many existing music samplers.
 Perhaps more interesting and unique are the capabilities of SOURCE for interacting with Freesound, searching and retrieving sounds.
-The SOURCE demonstration video above showcases some of this possibilities.
+The SOURCE demonstration video above showcases some of these possibilities.
 Here is a (potentially incomplete) list of features:

 * Search sounds in Freesound in real-time and download them to the sampler
 * Filter sounds by: